Accreditation

 Current accreditation results

-Northern Health was awarded ‘Accredited’ status following the onsite survey by Accreditation Canada in July of 2022.
-Surveyors visited 20 sites, and engaged with over 160 staff, physicians, clients, and community partners.
-It is a significant accomplishment, Northern Health teams met 94% of the over 2000 criteria assessed.
+Northern Health maintained ‘Accredited’ status following the onsite survey by Accreditation Canada in June 2023.
+Surveyors visited 9 sites, and engaged with staff, physicians, clients, and community partners.
+It is a significant accomplishment, Northern Health teams met 99.5% of the over 480 criteria assessed.

 A snapshot of the last Accreditation cycle results by Quality Dimension; these dimensions are the basis of the standards and each criteria in the standard is tied to a dimension.
 Reviewing all dimensions give an overall picture of what high quality health care program or service is like.

-Quality Dimension Percentage of criteria met in 2018 Percentage of criteria met in 2022
+Percentage of criteria met 2018 Percentage of criteria met 2022 Percentage of criteria met 2023

-Areas assessed Governance, Leadership, Acute Care Services, Long-Term Care Services over 22 service locations Primary and Community Care and Population and Public Health over 20 service locations
+Areas assessed 2018 - Governance, Leadership, Acute Care Services, Long-Term Care Services over 22 service locations 2022 - Primary and Community Care and Population and Public Health over 20 service locations 2023 - Governance, leadership, and emergency and disaster management, infection prevention and control and medication management over 9 locations

-Areas of excellence identified by onsite surveyors in the 2022 primary and community care and population health assessment include:
+Areas of excellence identified by onsite surveyors in the 2022 and 2023 assessments include:

 • Well integrated teams concentrating on access to care with services focused on a client-centered practice promoting health and wellness.